 You purchase a multifamily property, live in one of the units, and then rent out the others.
 You pay your mortgage and expenses with some of your cash flows, then bank the rest for future properties.

-At some point, you move out of your unit, fill it with a tenant to boost cash flows, and buy your next property.
+At some point, you move out of your unit, fill it with a resident to boost cash flows, and buy your next property.

 If you don’t have significant family obligations and are just starting in real estate, house-hacking a “plex” might be worth it.